-Taiwan opposition rushes to register candidates after collapse of joint bid
+Taiwan opposition registers separate candidates after collapse of unity bid

 But as they struggled to reach an agreement, the effort collapsed in a spectacular fashion late on Thursday when the KMT walked out of last-ditch talks at a Taipei hotel brokered by Gou and broadcast live on television.

-In one of the most dramatic moments, the KMT’s Hou read a private text message from the TPP’s Ko that said Gou needed to “find a reason” to drop out of the presidential race.
+In an event marked by argument and cross-talk, one of the most dramatic moments came when Hou read a private text message from Ko that said Gou needed to “find a reason” to drop out of the presidential race.

+Ko, whose party is smaller, has performed above expectations, and has recently been polling neck and neck with Hou.

 DPP united